walkero-gr/odysseyOnDocker/README.md

 ```

 ### Demo code
-Under the folder `code` you will find some demo scripts that can be compiled with this gcc docker installation, as found at Kas1e's great guide (http://os4coding.net/blog/kas1e/how-build-amigaos4-cross-compiler-binutils-2232-gcc-820-msys2)
+Under the folder `code` you will find some demo scripts that can be compiled with this gcc docker installation, as found at [Kas1e's great guide](http://os4coding.net/blog/kas1e/how-build-amigaos4-cross-compiler-binutils-2232-gcc-820-msys2)

 ## Bug reports or feature request
-If you have any issues with the images or you need help on using them or you would like to request any new feature, please contact me by opening an issue at https://github.com/walkero-gr/odysseyOnDocker/issues
+If you have any issues with the images or you need help on using them or you would like to request any new feature, please contact me by opening an issue at [https://github.com/walkero-gr/odysseyOnDocker/issues](https://github.com/walkero-gr/odysseyOnDocker/issues)

 ## Credits
-The **odysseyondocker:latest** docker image is based on the following sources:
+This docker image is based on the following sources:
 * http://os4coding.net/blog/kas1e/how-build-amigaos4-cross-compiler-binutils-2232-gcc-820-msys2
 * https://github.com/AmigaPorts/adtools
 * https://github.com/AmigaPorts/docker-amiga-gcc